paulbaumgarten/pbaumgarten-2025/docs/myp-digital/09-smart-plants-1.md

 * B.iv Created a detailed and accurate diagram (hand-drawn or Shapr3d)
 * B.iv Labeled all key features (e.g. reservoir, electronics space, dimensions)
 * B.iv My drawing/diagram could be used to actually build the planter

----

-## Schedule

-### Lesson 1 - Introduction to unit

-### Lesson 2 - Research & product analysis

-### Lesson 3 - Success criteria + begin sketching

-### Lesson 4 - Finalise sketches & justify decision

-### Lesson 5 - Develop final plan (drawing or CAD)

-### Lesson 6 - Submit design journal (A & B)

-### Lesson 7 & 8 - Shapr3D introductory tutorials and exercises

-### Lesson 9 & 10 - Design the basic pot

-including overall shape, water tank and how the various components will fit together

-### Lesson 11 & 12 - Design the electronics bay

-including supports to fit, mount and support each of the required components

-### Lesson 13 & 14 - Finalise your designs and prepare to 3d print

-Finalise ARR